ESD Design Guidelines

 - Non-residential developments built by developers and retained in private ownership

-- Buildings and Infrastructure built and retained by Council
+- Buildings and Infrastructure built by Council

 - Buildings and infrastructure built by developers but handed over to Council to operate and maintain